symfony-cat/cfp-2017/README.md

 - 👍 I like it!
 - ❤️ Shut up and take my money!

+Please, only vote talks tagged with [*Accepted for Voting*](https://github.com/symfony-cat/cfp-2017/issues?q=is%3Aissue+is%3Aopen+label%3A%22Accepted+for+voting%22).
+Any talk not tagged with it won't be part of the final selection.

 We ask you all that, if a talk is not from your interest, just think that *is not of your interest*, and don't thumb it down.
 Take in account that not everyone is used of doing talks or proposing them, so be respectful with everyone.